 For adults with moderately to severely active ulcerative colitis (UC) who are corticosteroid dependent or have failed or were intolerant to conventional therapy

-SIMPONI® induction dosage regimen is two, 100-mg SC injections at Week 0, followed by 100 mg at Week 2, and then maintenance therapy with 100 mg every 4 weeks.
+SIMPONI® is administered by subcutaneous (SC) injection.
+The induction dosage regimen is 200 mg at Week 0, followed by 100 mg at Week 2, and then 100 mg maintenance therapy every 4 weeks.

 This is not intended to compare the safety, effectiveness, or uses of these treatments.
 Please refer to each product’s Prescribing Information for recommended dosing and administration.
 Humira® is a registered trademark of AbbVie Inc.